site-logo

 The heightened interest in what biologicals can offer brings to the forefront the complexities of integrating these products into existing agricultural systems and navigating the regulatory landscape.
 Currently, biologicals are regulated under policies originally designed for synthetic chemicals with single, easily categorized functions.
 This approach can lead to challenges in protocol development and may inadvertently create barriers to the adoption and competitiveness of biological products.
 The multifunctional nature of biologicals necessitates a review of regulatory frameworks to ensure they support innovation while safeguarding environmental and economic interests.

-On December 6, 2024, the Agriculture & Food Systems Institute (AFSI), in collaboration with the Biotechnology Innovation Organization (BIO) and the Biological Products Industry Alliance (BPIA), is organizing a session at The Dupont Summit on Science, Technology, and Environmental Policy 2024 virtual conference, with the objective of:
+On December 6, 2024, the Agriculture & Food Systems Institute (AFSI), in collaboration with the Biotechnology Innovation Organization (BIO) and the Biological Products Industry Alliance (BPIA), organized a session at The Dupont Summit on Science, Technology, and Environmental Policy 2024 virtual conference, with the objective of:

 Agenda